John T. Wilder: Civil War

-Initial Operations
+Initial operations

 In the 1862 Confederate offensive into Kentucky, Gen. Braxton Bragg's army left Chattanooga, Tennessee, in late August.
 Bragg approached Munfordville, a station on the Louisville & Nashville Railroad where Wilder commanded the Union garrison, which consisted of three regiments with extensive fortifications.
 Wilder refused Brig.
 Gen. James R. Chalmers's demand to surrender on September 14, telling him, "I think we'll fight for a while", and his men repulsed Chalmers's attacks that day, inflicting 283 casualties with a loss of only 37.
 This forced the Confederates to conduct siege operations September 15–16.
 By this time, Wilder's 4,000 men were almost completely surrounded by 22,000 Confederates with 100 artillery pieces.
 Realizing that Union reinforcements were nearby and not wanting to kill or injure innocent civilians, the Confederates communicated still another demand for surrender.
 Wilder personally entered enemy lines blindfolded under a flag of truce, and Maj.
 Gen. Simon B. Buckner escorted him to view all the Confederate troops and to convince him of the futility of resisting.
 Impressed, Wilder surrendered his garrison.
 The formal ceremony occurred on September 17.
 Wilder spent two months as a prisoner of war before being exchanged.

 On 22 December 1862 in Gallatin, Tennessee, Wilder took over command of the brigade which at that time consisted of the 92nd and 98th Illinois Infantry Regiments, the 17th, 72nd, and 75th Indiana Infantry Regiments, and the 18th Indiana Battery of Light Artillery.
 His initial combat mission was to pursue another of Morgan's raids into Kentucky intended to sever the Army of the Cumberland's primary supply line.
-Lacking sufficient cavalry to screen his army as he moved south toward what would be the Battle of Stones River as part of the Stones River Campaign, Rosecrans again had to use infantry to chase off Morgan.
+Lacking sufficient cavalry to screen his army as he moved south toward what would be the Battle of Stones River as part of the Stones River Campaign, Major General William Rosecrans again had to use infantry to chase off Morgan.
 Trying to speed their movement, these infantry units deployed partially by rail.
 Wilder also unsuccessfully tried to replicate the use of mule-drawn wagons with the addition of men mounting the mules pulling the wagons.
 Unfortunately, they still traveled the majority of the pursuit on foot over unpaved roads.
-Despite the use of rail and wagons to speed up the pursuit, the mission was a failure with Morgan's command escaping at the Rolling Fork River.
-The difference in speed between cavalry and infantry was made the pursuit near impossible.
+Despite the use of rail and wagons to speed up the pursuit, the mission was a failure, with Morgan's command escaping at the Rolling Fork River.
+The difference in speed between cavalry and infantry made the pursuit near impossible.